 The link above offers a quick guide to both the footnote system and the author-date system, however we have a preference for the author-date system, which is the norm for social sciences, and which also has the advantage of being succinct.
-Some theses make extensive use of archival or unpublished documents, and in those cases the footnote system may be preferable - although be aware that footnotes (like intext citations) are included in your word count.
+However, some summative option course essays and theses make extensive use of archival or unpublished documents, and in those cases the footnote system is preferable.
 The best approach is to consult your supervisor.